Great Dun Fell

 At a height of 848 m, Great Dun Fell is the second-highest mountain in England's Pennines, lying 2 mi south along the watershed from Cross Fell, its higher neighbour.
 Together with its smaller twin, Little Dun Fell, which reaches 842 m, it forms a stepping-stone for the Pennine Way on its long climb up from Dufton.
 It lies within the historic county boundaries of Westmorland, the ceremonial county of Cumbria, and the modern unitary authority area of Westmorland and Furness.

 Radar station

 At the summit there is a radar station which is operated by National Air Traffic Services and is a key part of the Air Traffic Control system for Northern England and Southern Scotland.
 A radome containing Primary Surveillance radar (PSR) and Secondary Surveillance Radar (SSR) antennas, various towers and fencing crown the summit.
 Alfred Wainwright abhorred the old radio station (removed in the 1980s) in his book Pennine Way Companion.

 The construction of the radar station led to the repaving of a tarred road to the summit, which became Britain's highest road.
 This road is marked as private from just above the village of Knock, and is not open to public motor vehicles.
 However, it is a bridleway until shortly before the radar station, so it is open to walkers, cyclists and horseriders.

+In 2025 work commenced on the replacement of the radome.